stackanetes/stackanetes/README.md

   - [Overlay network] & [DNS add-on],
   - Kubelet running with `--allow-privileged=true`,

 While Glance may operate with local storage, a Ceph cluster is needed for Cinder.
-Nova's live-migration feature requires DNS resolution of the Kubernetes nodes' hostnames.
+Nova's live-migration feature requires proper DNS resolution of the Kubernetes nodes' hostnames.

 The [rkt] engine can be used in place of the default runtime with Kubernetes 1.4+ and rkt 1.14+.
 Note however that a known issue about mount propagation flags may prevent the Kubernetes' service account secret from being mounted properly on the Nova's libvirt pod, causing it to fail at startup.